 The Failure Rate = 25 / 1,150 minutes = 0.02174 Failures / Minute

 The inverse of the Failure Rate = MTBF = which is 46 minutes

 As a GB/BB, you should examine the data in its entirety.
 Perhaps the mean does not represent the measure of central tendency.

-Examine, every interval between failure.
-Each amount of time between each repair is one data point.
-And analyze is amount of time it took for a repair.
+Examine every time interval between failure for MTBF.
+Each amount of time between each failure is one data point.
+For MTTR, analyze the amount of time it took for a repair.
 Each time to repair is one data point.

-This analysis may also indicate outliers such as a period time that was unusually long or short between failures.
-Perhaps the team can brainstorm the reasons why using the 5-WHY tool?
+When studying the data you may find outliers such as a period of time that was unusually long or short between failures or repair times that were extremely quick or took unusually long.
+Perhaps the team can brainstorm the causes using the 5-WHY.

 This can shed light on best practices or components that should be used again for a closer Design of Experiments (DOE) to find the optimal combination or best procedure.

 It may be worth spending a little more money up front to use quality parts or perform a longer PM to save more time in the long run.
 Perhaps, a minor increase in the MTTR equates in a significant increase in MTBF.
 The team will have to determine if this is acceptable.